maxmaina/sql-data-warehouse-project/README.md

 The data architecture for this project follows Medallion Architecture, **Bronze**, **Silver**, and **Gold** layers:
 ![Alt text](docs/data_architecture.png)

-1.**Bronze Layer**: Stores raw data as-is from the source sytems.
-Data is ingested from CSV Files into SQL Server 2.**Silver Layer**: This layer includes data cleansing, standardization, and normalization processess to prepare data for analysis.
+1. **Bronze Layer**: Stores raw data as-is from the source sytems.
+Data is ingested from CSV Files into SQL Server
+2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processess to prepare data for analysis.
-3.**Gold** Layer: Houses the business-ready data modeled into a start schema required for reporting and analysis
+3. **Gold** Layer: Houses the business-ready data modeled into a start schema required for reporting and analysis

 ## License